gazebosim/gz-sim/tutorials/test_fixture.md

 ## Test Fixture

-The example above uses the `ignition::gazebo::TestFixture` class, which provides a convenient API to start a simulation and step through it while checking that entities in simulation are acting as expected.
+The example above uses the `gz::sim::TestFixture` class, which provides a convenient API to start a simulation and step through it while checking that entities in simulation are acting as expected.
 See that class' documentation for more information.